Lock, Stock and Two Smoking Barrels, 1998

 Lock, Stock and Two Smoking Barrels filming location: The hideout: Park Street, Borough, London SE1

-Before his laddishness became terminally irritating, Guy Ritchie assembled this enjoyable black comedy from bits of Performance, The Long Good Friday, Pulp Fiction and The Italian Job among scores of other films.
+Before his laddishness became overwhelmingly irritating, Guy Ritchie assembled this enjoyable black comedy from bits of Performance, The Long Good Friday, Pulp Fiction and The Italian Job among scores of other films.

 Eddie (Nick Moran) and Bacon (Jason Statham) leg it down the rather intimidating steps to the railway bridge at the end of the tunnel on Pedley Street after the law descends on their street stall scam at the opening.
 The stretch of cobbled street in front of the arch is serious testosterone territory.
 It’s not only where the Young Gangster (Paul Bettany) drops a taxi onto the recalcitrant debtor in Gangster No. 1, but where the gang gives Dave (Ray Winstone) a serious going-over in Antonia Bird’s tough heist film Face.
 Theo (Clive Owen) meets the mysteriously pregnant Kee (Claire-Hope Ashitey) at Fleet Street Hill after following Julian (Julianne Moore) from the bus in Alfonso Cuarón’s Children of Men.